We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Most nuts and legumes are rich in antioxidants, including vitamin E and phenolic acid.

 Whole nuts and legumes are also usually rich in fiber and healthy fats.
-Studies show that walnuts and other tree nuts are beneficial to liver function when consumed regularly.

 Lean proteins, including tofu, legumes, and fish, put less stress on the liver than red meat.
 Oily species of fish, such as salmon and mackerel, contain omega-3 and zinc, which help metabolize fatty acids, alcohols, carbohydrates, and proteins.